pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 ### Compiler performance

-In very large applications you may experience degraded compiler performance causing long compile times, and possibly even compiler failures due to "complex expressions."
+In very large SwiftUI applications you may experience degraded compiler performance causing long compile times, and possibly even compiler failures due to "complex expressions."
 The ``WithViewStore``  helpers that comes with the library can exacerbate that problem for very complex views.
 If you are running into issues using ``WithViewStore`` you can make a small change to your view to use an `@ObservedObject` directly.

 For example, if your view looks like this: